-J. Danny Lovett, D.Min.Adjunct Professor of Biblical Leadership
+J. Danny Lovett, D.Min.
+Adjunct Professor of Biblical Leadership

-D.Min., Reformed Theological Seminary;D.D., North Florida Theological;M.Div., Luther Rice Theological Seminary;B.S., Liberty University;M.A. in Biblical Counseling, Liberty Baptist Theological Seminary;
+D.Min., Reformed Theological Seminary;D.D., North Florida Theological;M.Div., Luther Rice Theological Seminary; B.S., Liberty University;M.A. in Biblical Counseling, Liberty Baptist Theological Seminary;

 Dr. Lovett has an extraordinary career as a pastor, evangelist, and as a Christian educator in higher education.
 His leadership experience includes having served as senior pastor, as a visiting pastor in hundreds of churches throughout the United States and internationally, and as a President, Vice President, and Dean at accredited institutions of higher learning.
+Senior pastor of the Church at Chelsea Westover, Alabama and former pastor Open Door Baptist Church in Tuscaloosa, Alabama.

-Susan Lovett, Ed.D.Adjunct Professor of Women's Ministry
+Susan Lovett, Ed.D.
+Adjunct Professor of Women's Ministry